scikit-hep/awkward/docs-sphinx/user-guide/how-to-create-missing.md

 numpy_array.tolist()
 ```

-The [ak.from_numpy](https://awkward-array.readthedocs.io/en/latest/_auto/ak.from_numpy.html) function converts masked arrays into Awkward Arrays with missing values, as does the [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) constructor.
+The {func}`ak.from_numpy` function converts masked arrays into Awkward Arrays with missing values, as does the {class}`ak.Array` constructor.

 ```{code-cell} ipython3
 awkward_array = ak.Array(numpy_array)
 awkward_array
 ```

-The reverse, [ak.to_numpy](https://awkward-array.readthedocs.io/en/latest/_auto/ak.to_numpy.html), returns masked arrays if the Awkward Array has missing data.
+The reverse, {func}`ak.to_numpy`, returns masked arrays if the Awkward Array has missing data.

 ```{code-cell} ipython3
 ak.to_numpy(awkward_array)